 Research has also shown that getting your groove on has other brain benefits, including improved social skills and mood and even reversing depression.

 There is a strong reason behind Google encouraging its employees to take a nap in their futuristic, soundproof sleep pods.
 It promotes intellectual performance and improves work performance.

 Various studies allude to the fact that daytime napping is beneficial for people of all ages.
 Research confirms that daytime naps help improve memory, while other studies show that even napping for just ten minutes has brain benefits.
-Another study investigated the effects of short naps on the quality of the sleep as well as mental health of older adults.
+Another study investigated the effects of short naps on the quality of sleep as well as the mental health of older adults.
 The results concluded that seniors who napped exhibited better cognitive and physical health.

 Dark chocolate has many amazing health benefits.
-It can improve cardiovascular health, is excellent for overall cholesterol profile, and is an antioxidant-rich super food.
+It can improve cardiovascular health, is excellent for overall cholesterol profile, and is an antioxidant-rich superfood.
 Also, the caffeine, flavonoids, and theobromine in dark chocolate are believed to work together to augment alertness and mental ability.

 According to one study published in the Journal of Nutrition in 2009, dark chocolate, rich in flavonoids, can improve cognitive functioning, especially in the elderly.
 Intake of flavanol-rich cocoa is also beneficial for increased blood circulation to the cerebral gray matter, which can make you smarter.

 Mind-body practices like meditating are effective in reducing your body’s stress levels as it strengthens your ability to relax and lowers stress hormones like cortisol.
 And anything that reduces stress is good for your brain.
-Chronic stress literally damages your brain and can make you forgetful and emotional while increasing your susceptibility to anxiety, depression, Alzheimer’s and many mental illnesses.
+Chronic stress literally damages your brain and can make you forgetful and emotional while increasing your susceptibility to anxiety, depression, Alzheimer’s, and many mental illnesses.

 Mindfulness and meditation have many brain benefits short and long-term.